How to Install Weep Screed Around Stairs and Stepped Foundations

 Install all horizontal pieces first.

-Measurement: Measure the length of the tread.
-Cut the screed to this exact length plus an additional 1/2 inch on the "uphill" side to allow for an overlap joint.
+Measure the length of the tread.
+Cut the screed to this exact length plus an additional 2 inches on the uphill side to allow for an overlap joint with the vertical riser.
+Fasten the top flange into the framing.

 Step B: The Vertical Risers